About Iceland

 April 14th 2010.
 Shortly after midnight, the mountain massif Eyjafjoll’s caldera started erupting.
 Flood waves rushed in two directions, mainly to the north into river Markarfljot’s wide valley, threatening farm communities and communications on rd 1 the Ring road, which was removed partly to save a relatively new bridge.
 Approximately 700 people were evacuated from their homes.
 The flood wave to the south threatens an inhabited area around farm Thorvaldseyri and will cause damage to rd 1, fields and meadows.
 The westerly winds carried ash and tephra eastwards, where large areas were covered.
 It is estimated that the tephra distribution might disturb air communications to Northern Europe (Scandinavia) in the next few days.
 The westerly winds carried ash and tephra eastwards, where large areas were covered.
 It is estimated that the tephra distribution might disturb air communications to Northern Europe (Scandinavia) in the next few days.

+May 3rd 2010.
+The last few days, one crater has been active in one of the ice cauldrons.
+Lava has been flowing to the north under the glacier tongue Gigjokull and increasing meltwater on the outwash plain.
+Today the temperature of the main glacial river, Markarfljot, was measured 11-17°C at the old bridge (1934).
 A German research plane flew to the southeast along the ash plume, which is carried at relatively low altitudes (>20 thousand feet), and reported high density of the ash all the way down to the latitude 60°N, which might cause some disruptions of flights.
 Airports in Ireland and Scotland were closed as a result (May 4th and 5th).
+According to scientists, the eruption is now more intense than in the beginning, but the ash (tephra) distribution is less likely to cause trouble because of coarser particles.

 May 23rd 2010.
 The eruption has been dwindling during the week.
 A reporter flew over the crater in the afternoon and saw no sign of activity.
 The volcano has paused or the eruption is over.